 - Decomposite Character: Given that most of the elements associated with her original series counterpart of the same name has been incorporated into Team Sincline, the only notable things that she is associated with her original counterpart would be her name, being a villain who then reforms and the red hair.

-- The Dragon: She becomes Honerva's second-in-command in the New Altean Empire, and was the one who handpicked Luca to pilot the prototype Komar Robeast.
+- The Dragon: She becomes Honerva's second-in-command in the New Altean Empire, and was the one who handpicked Luka to pilot the prototype Komar Robeast.

 - HeelFace Turn: She is the first Altean to suspect that Honerva is using them, and turns against her comrades to fight alongside Voltron and the Atlas.

-- Not Quite Dead: She's seemingly killed when she uses her Komar Robeast to shield Voltron from Honerva's Robeast, but later shows up alongside Coran on the restored Altea.
+- Not Quite Dead: She's seemingly killed when she uses her Komar Robeast to shield Voltron from Honerva's Robeast, though she survives as she then tells Team Voltron not kill her friends, along with later showing up alongside Coran on the restored Altea.

 The Alternate Universe

 Voiced by: Iqbal Theba (English), Arturo Castañeda (Latin American)

 - Alternate Universe Reed Richards Is Awesome: Unlike the Lovable Coward from the main universe, this Slav uses his knowledge of alternate timelines for various acts of badassery.
 While our Slav is paralyzed with fear by obsessing over all the realities where he fails/dies, Alternate Slav energetically looks towards all the realities where he succeeds, and is a badass.

 - La Résistance: Fights as a freedom fighter against the Altean Empire.